-Schedule 19.2 - Debt Maturity
+Tab 3 - Debt Maturity

-- School boards are required report their third party debt maturity schedule as at March 31, 2019. - Debt consists of treasury bills, commercial paper, medium- and long-term notes, savings bonds, debentures and loans.
+- School boards are required to report their third-party debt maturity schedule as at March 31, 2021. - Debt consists of treasury bills, commercial paper, medium- and long-term notes, savings bonds, debentures and loans.
 It is net of sinking fund assets.
-Report the board's debt maturity schedule of outstanding debt for third party debt only, less sinking fund assets.
-The total of the current year debt maturity schedule (third party debt plus OFA loans) must match the amount reported on Schedule 19SUM, Line 2.13.
-OFA loan data has been loaded into this schedule.
+Report the board's debt maturity schedule of outstanding debt for third party debt only, less sinking fund assets. - The total Debt Maturity of the current year should equal to the sum of Schedule 19SUM, Line 2.13 and Line 2.14.
+OFA loan data has been loaded into this schedule. - Boards are now required to include the Minimum and Maximum interest rates charged for each of the debt categories in the table.
+This number should be entered as a percentage to two decimal places (e.g. 1.03% interest would be entered as 1.03 in the forms).